 Displaying the image

 Once the television has processed the image, it is ready to be displayed on the screen.
 This is the step where the video processor sends the image to the screen.
-However, the screen cannot change its state instantly - the time will depend on the technology and components of the television.
-A plasma screen can change its picture faster than an LCD screen.
-You cannot control the time of that phase; it is fixed per television.
+The screen cannot change its state instantly, and the amount of time it will take depends on the technology and components of the television.
+There’s unfortunately no way to improve or control the amount of time taken by this phase; it is a fixed amount of time for each television.

-Television makers know that adding a lot of video processing increases input lag, which is why they usually include a gaming mode.
-Gaming mode will disable some of the television's most time-consuming processing.
-However, the gaming mode is not necessarily the setting that guarantees the lowest input lag of the television; you will sometimes need to play with the other settings to get the optimal input lag time.
+- Game mode will disable some of the television's most time-consuming processing.
+However, gaming mode is not necessarily the setting that guarantees the lowest input lag of the television; you will sometimes need to play with the other settings to get the optimal input lag time.